 Which sentence looks more professional to you?

-- There’s nothin you company can’t do if they focus on great stratgy.
+- There’s nothing you company can’t do if they focus on great stratgy.

-- Your company can accomplish anything with a great strategy in place.
+- Your company can accomplish great things with a strategy in place.

 Chances are you picked the second one because the first sentence is riddled with grammatical errors.
-Make sure your business blog carries a standard for great writing and stellar grammar, otherwise you’ll experience a severe loss of credibility and respect.
+Make sure your business blog upholds a high standard of writing quality and stellar grammar.
+If not, you’ll experience a severe loss of credibility and respect.

 8. Write About What You Know

-If you run a financial firm write about finance.
+If you run a financial firm write about finance and investing.
 Stick with what you know.
-If you want to write about something relating to your business but don’t have the expertise needed to create a stellar blog post you have three options:
+If you want to write about something that relates to you business, but don’t feel you have the expertise needed to create a valuable blog post you have three options:

 - Write about something else

-- Hire someone who can write from a position of expertise
+- Hire someone who can write from a position of knowledge

-Copyblogger does a great job writing about subjects that are directly related to content marketing:
+Copyblogger does a great job covering subjects that are directly related to content marketing and copywriting:

 9. Know Your Audience

 Always produce blog content that your audience wants.
 It doesn’t matter what you want to say.
-If you audience isn’t interested you’re just wasting time and effort that could be better spent addressing their concerns and curiosities.
+If you audience isn’t interested you’re just wasting time and effort that could be better spent addressing their pain points.
 Ever heard of Jon Loomer?
-They guy is a Facebook marketing guru.
+He’s a Facebook marketing guru.
 Within hours of crucial Facebook updates, changes, and modifications, Loomer is already analyzing the changes and writing about how his audience can capitalize on them.
 His business blog is the perfect example of someone who knows their audience and caters to their needs:

 10. Avoid Self-Promotion

-Self-promotion has it’s place in your business blog, but it needs to be very subtle.
+Self-promotion has it’s place in your business blog, but it needs to be treated with the art of subtlety.
 Your visitors shouldn’t even realize you’re promoting your own blog.
-Instead, offer free value to your audience by educating and informing them with your company’s expertise.
+Instead, offer free value to your audience by educating and informing them using your company’s expertise and experience.
 Roundup blog posts, such as this one from Awario, are great examples of non-promotional blog content that doesn’t specifically call-out the business blog, but still curates a generous amount of attention for the author:

 11. The Headline is the Most Important Part

 Why do you typically click on a link to a blog post?
 It’s probably because the headline caught your attention.
-Your business blog needs to use engaging headlines that tell your audience what they can expect without giving away the entire story.
-One of our most popular recent blog posts had a simple headline that promised visitors they could find out how to identify “5 Epic Brand Attributes”.
-Of course, they had to click on the link to discover those five epic elements:
+Your business blog needs to use engaging, compelling headlines.
+Tell your audience what they can expect without giving away the entire story.
+One of our most recent popular blog posts had a simple headline that accomplished two things: (1) it told readers that they could expect to read a comprehensive list of 79 social media statistics, and (2) it piqued curiosity by creating a sense of urgency: